niallpcarroll/expensescalculator/README.md

 Based on the design of the flowchart, I created the various functions in my code, testing them at each stage, particularly ensuring that the user would not meet any dead ends if they did not enter a valid response or if they wished to re-enter a piece of data.

 I decided to use Google Sheets to store any data that was entered from the terminal.
-This
+In this instance the sheet has six colums which will take the data entered through the Python application, namely: Date, Location, Event, Fee, Travel Expenses, Total Fee.

 ## Flowchart